The Ultimate Guide to Moalboal

 Kawasan Falls Bamboo Raft

 Once you are done with the main falls make sure you make your way to the jungle trek to the upper falls.
-On the way you will find other waterfalls and pools.
+On the way, you will find other waterfalls and pools.
 Once you arrive at the upper falls you reach a rope swing and natural rock slide with more awesome lake swimming.

-Where to stay in Moalboal
+Where to Stay in Moalboal

 Jocelyn was a fantastic host and helped organise and plan our stay.
-We had a huge private double room but they also have bunk style accommodation if the budget is tight.
+We had a huge private double room but they also have bunk-style accommodation if the budget is tight.
 This place really deserves its great reviews and also serves as a base for popular canyoneering trips to Kawasan Falls.
 They also have the most stunning sunsets here.

 Soul Travellers Sunset

-Where to eat in Moalboal
+Where to Eat in Moalboal

-Getting to Moalboal
+How to Get to Moalboal

 Getting around Moalboal

-How long to spend in Moalboal
+How Long to Spend in Moalboal

 Looking to visit more places in the Philippines?
 Check out our other favourite destination blog posts here: